-MBU contributes creatively to the evolution of culture through psychoanalytical, humanistic and transpersonal studies, and by means of existential, stoic and relativistic investigations.
-But it also disseminates socialist, anarchist and ecumenical ideas, seeking the spiritual conquest of the world by the realization of an art of teaching of the peak knowledge (satori).
+Maitriyana Buddhist Community contributes creatively to the evolution of culture through Buddhist studies, and by means of investigations in the fields of Psychology, Psychotherapy, Psychiatry, Medicine, Education, Philosophy, Art, Ethics, Science, Ecology, Politics, Economy, Sociology, Law, Anthropology, History and Theology.
+But it also is seeking the spiritual conquest of the world by the realization of an art of teaching of the peak knowledge (satori).

-MBU is a commune (Sangha) of masters, teachers and apprentices, procuring the integrative and reconciling formation of all components that infuse in the subject the spirit of ethical righteousness and social responsibility.
-To this end, the School trains original professionals and revolutionary researchers with a socially engaged vocation, always ready to serve the world by channelling the graduates towards teaching tasks so that they can nurture and transform their relationship with society.
+Maitriyana Buddhist Community is a commune (Sangha) of masters, teachers and apprentices, procuring the integrative and reconciling formation of all components that infuse in the subject the spirit of ethical righteousness and social responsibility.
+To this end, its Schools are training original professionals and revolutionary researchers with a socially engaged vocation, always ready to serve the world by channeling the graduates towards teaching tasks so that they can nurture and transform their relationship with society.

-MBU dispenses with the attachment to any ideology within the fields of psychology, philosophy, science, politics and religion, ensuring the students the fullest Freedom of expression.
+Maitriyana Buddhist Community has no attachment to any ideology within the fields of knowledge, ensuring the students the fullest Freedom of expression.
 However, the School is not indifferent to the social problems, objectively studying the knowledges without falling into the trap of ideology.

-MBU is not only a School of higher education, but it also has the goal of practicing social and cultural activities directly and revolutionarily.
+Maitriyana Buddhist Community not only has a School of higher education, but it also has the goal of practicing social and cultural activities directly and revolutionarily.